Apple Explains How It’s Making Siri Smart Without Endangering User Privacy

 Most of the big tech companies are now developing their own personal assistants in one form or another.
 To feed them, many tech companies tend to vacuum up as much of your data as they can from your various devices and the cloud services you use.
 They then use powerful cloud computing and machine learning to combine and analyze that data.
 This allows them to connect a lot of dots about your habits, intents, and preferences.
 Those learnings can then be used to offer helpful and insightful assists.
 For instance, knowing your dining history, location, time of day, and other data, a digital assistant might suggest a well-liked pizza place that’s not crammed with customers.

 But in Silicon Valley’s growing AI war, one narrative that’s emerged over the past year says that Apple’s AI efforts lag behind the work of other big tech companies in part because of its dedication to protecting user data.
-Among the big tech companies, Apple has taken a hard line on privacy, has tried to resist any collection of personally identifiable user data in its servers, and been reluctant to embrace the data mining that powers much of the tech industry.
+Among the big tech companies, Apple has taken a hard line on privacy and has tried to resist any collection of personally identifiable user data in its servers.
 The company has repeatedly argued–sometimes in court–that your personal data should be kept private, untouched by the police, advertisers, or even, in most cases, by Apple itself.

 By not sending users’ personal data to the cloud, it’s been argued, Apple may be hindering Siri’s potential, starving the AI models it depends on of the personal data needed to more personalized and informed assistance to users.